Ceviche9/Loan-simulator/README.md

 ## 📝 License

-this project was a challenge for a full stack developer position and is under the MIT license.
+This project was a challenge for a full stack developer position and is under the MIT license.
 See the file [LICENSE](LICENSE.md) for more details.

 ---